vish-mruthyunjaya/MoBot/README.md

 Before running the chatbot, ensure you have updated the necessary configurations within the code:

-- **OpenAI API Key**: Locate the placeholder for the `open_ai_key` in the code.
+- **OpenAI API Key**: Locate the placeholder for the `open_ai_key` in the code *(mobot.py)*.
 Replace it with your actual OpenAI API key.
 This key is essential for the chatbot to access OpenAI's API for processing and generating responses.

 ### 2. Running the Chatbot